arkajparkhe123/Normalization/README.md

   4.Volcano plot: Volcano plot shows upregulated and downregulated genes. red color is for upregulated and green color is for downregulated.

   The horizontal axis represents the fold change between control and tumor class and the vertical axis represents the P value of t test for the differences between control and tumor.

+   CIRCOS:
+   1.Circos plots are a great way to show genomic data and are famous (and infamous!) for their ability to show several different data types across dozens of chromosomes    in a single plot
+   2.The first type is genomic data, where each chromosome is a segment around the circle, and all of the data points for a chromosome are plotted onto specific       positions within that chromosome’s slice of the pie.